-SMEs will receive funding to explore the ambition to develop, grow and internationalise.
-It will be provided for all types of innovation, including nontechnological and service innovations.
-The objective is to help filling the gap in funding for early stage high risk research and innovation, stimulate break-through innovations and increase private-sector commercialisation of research results.
+SMEs will receive funding to explore the scientific or technical feasibility and the commercial potential of a new idea (proof of concept) in order to develop an innovation project.
+A positive outcome of this assessment will allow for funding and innovation, stimulate break-through innovations and increase private-sector commercialisation of research results.
 Successful participation in the SME instrument should constitute a quality label for the SME participants facilitating access to public procurement.
 The dedicated SME instrument will be used in all the societal challenges and the enabling and industrial technologies Only SMEs will be allowed to apply for funding and support.
 They can form collaborations according to their needs, including for subcontracting research and development work.
 Projects must be of clear interest and potential benefit to SMEs and have a distinct European dimension.
 The SME instrument will cover all fields of science, technology and innovation in a bottom-up approach with open calls within a given societal challenge or enabling technology so as to leave sufficient room for all kinds of promising ideas, notably cross-sector and inter-disciplinary projects, to be funded.
 The SME instrument will provide simplified and staged support.
 Its three phases will cover the whole innovation cycle.
 Transition from one phase to the next will be seamless provided the SME project has proven to be worth further funding during a previous phase.
 SMEs can apply directly to Phase 2, independently from Phase 1.
 At the same time each phase will be open to all SMEs: - Phase 1: Concept and feasibility assessment:

-SMEs will receive funding to explore the

-RR\919531EN.doc

-99/343

-scientific or technical feasibility and the commercial potential of a new idea (proof of concept) in order to develop an innovation project.
+SMEs will receive funding to explore the scientific or technical feasibility and the commercial potential of a new idea (proof of concept) in order to develop an innovation project.
 A positive outcome of this assessment will allow for funding under the following phase(s).

 - Phase 2: R&D, demonstration, market replication: